 - Annual inheritance tax gift exemption.
 The first £3,000 given away each tax year is completely ignored as part of your estate and thus not subject to inheritance tax if you die.
 If you don’t use this in a year, you can carry it forward for one tax year (no more) and use it then.

 - Gifts to charities and political parties are inheritance tax-free.
 Leaving money to that cats' home is at least efficient tax planning.

 - Woodland, heritage, farm and business.
 If you own an agricultural property that's part of a working farm, then a percentage may be exempt from tax.
 Similarly if you own woodland, those who receive it in your will can apply for the timber on it, but not the land itself, to be deemed exempt.
-Do check what happens when the timber is sold, as inheritance tax may apply at that time.
+If you plan to sell the timber, inheritance tax may apply at that time.